-Historic Garage (at the RHC LPOE).
-The historic Garage was previously evaluated as a historic property in 2009 and was listed in the NRHP as part of the U.S. Inspection Station - Douglas property in 2014 under Criterion A under the themes of Government as developed in the Multiple Property Documentation Form.
+Historic Garage (at the RHC LPOE, parcel 409-09-007).
+The historic Garage was previously evaluated as a historic property in 2009 and was listed in the NRHP as part of the U.S.-Inspection Station - Douglas property in 2014 under Criterion A under the themes of Government as developed in the Multiple Property

+Documentation Form (ASMA 2023).
 The Garage was constructed simultaneously with the Historic Main Building in 1933.
 Its design in both exterior color and detailing match the Main Building, also featuring elements of the Spanish Colonial Revival design.
 The historic Garage is currently used as office and storage space and as a tool shop.